frankligy/pan_cancer_intracellular_antigen_atlas/notes/Yarmarkovich_Lab_instructions.md

 ```

 ## Step 4.2: Generate final tabular output from MaxQuant

+**Note: This section is more for myself, only if you know what you are doing, otherwise, use tesorai**

 You need (1) configure maxquant, (2) run maxquant, (3) generate mzml file, (4) optionally run rescore to boost the identification, (5) run post_maxquant to get summary, let's talk about them one by one.

 ```bash